← writing

 the convergence proof says the perceptron must stop. it doesn't say it stops gracefully.

-the fix is boring and universal: standardize features (xi(xiμi)/σix_i \leftarrow (x_i - \mu_i)/\sigma_i) so no single dimension dominates. after standardization, our martian's coordinates are order-1 instead of order-100, the updates stay sane, and the convergence bound tightens.
+the fix is boring and universal: standardize features. subtract each feature's average μi\mu_i and divide by its typical spread σi\sigma_i (the standard deviation), xi(xiμi)/σix_i \leftarrow (x_i - \mu_i)/\sigma_i, so no single dimension dominates. after standardization, our martian's coordinates are order-1 instead of order-100, the updates stay sane, and the convergence bound tightens.

 the recipe